no26829/ScurrSprint/TeamContributions.md

 ## Team Contributions

-## We mainly used discord to upload packages because Github didn't less upload all code files and aspects of the package.
+## We mainly used discord to upload packages because Github didn't let us upload all the code files and aspects of each package.

 Team Member: Alyssa Ortiz